ikolomi/spring-data-valkey/MIGRATION.md

 ## Overview

 Spring Data Valkey is a fork of Spring Data Redis that has been rebranded to work with [Valkey](https://valkey.io/), an open source high-performance key/value datastore that is fully compatible with Redis.
-The migration primarily involves updating package names, class names, and configuration properties.
+The migration primarily involves updating package names, class names, and configuration properties from Redis to Valkey.
 Spring Data Valkey also adds support for [Valkey GLIDE](https://github.com/valkey-io/valkey-glide), a high-performance client library that is now the recommended default driver alongside existing Lettuce and Jedis support.

 ## Dependency Changes